juliusbaechle/juliusbaechle/README.md

 - 📘 **Books I can recommend:**
   "Clean Architecture" by Robert C. Martin
-  "Clean Code" by Robert C. Marting
+  "Clean Code" by Robert C. Martin
   "Entwurfsmuster" by Matthias Geirhos
   "A Philosophy of Software Design" by John Ousterhout